Myvar/icos-dev/docs.md

 # HTTP Service

-HTTP microservices are a bit more complicated.
-There are two methods of exposing an HTTP interface.
+HTTP microservices are a bit more complicated, there are two methods of exposing an HTTP interface.
 The first is to use an API; the second method is to use the template engine.
-Let's take a look at both.
+Let's take a look at both:

 ## API
 First let's take a look at an example of a simple API that gives you the time of day